n1cfury/domain-reputation/README.md

 What you'll need for this tool:
-Additional modules you'll need to install:  senderbase, virustotal Both of these modules are pip installable
+Additional modules you'll need to install:  senderbase, virustotal Both of these modules are are installed using pip
 	sudo python pip install senderbase
 	sudo python pip install virustotal

 So far I have three sources set up.
 I'm in the process of making the output neater (i.e. parsing)

-	WHOIS:  	I will likely find another source (probably senderbase) that has this information included
+	WHOIS:  		I will likely change how this gathers WHOIS information.

-	VIRUSTOTAL: 	There are many queries you can make, but for this tool I'm sticking with reputation by domain The query will have either an option to submit a query, or retrive an existing one.
-For the sake of the API, run this against pre-existing queries.
+	VIRUSTOTAL: 	This will retrieve domains that have already been searched for the sake of the API.

-	SENDERBASE: 	This is primarily used for email domains
+	SENDERBASE: 	This is primarily used for tracking reputation of mail domains.